google/codeworld/web/help/GuideUnit1.md

 Dissecting your first program
 -----------------------------

-If you've done coding before, you may have heard that code is like a recipe that tells a computer step-by-step what to do.
+If you have done coding before, you may have heard that code is like a recipe that tells a computer step-by-step what to do.
 In CodeWorld, though, code is more like a *dictionary* or *glossary*.
 It tells the computer what words mean.